-a) GPA: Students are required to have a cumulative GPA of 3.00 or better to be awarded the degree.
-If a student's GPA falls below a 3.00 at any point in the b) Coursework and Domain Specific Knowledge (DSK) Assignments (see p.
-6 for details): Students must earn a B- or better in required classes and an 80 or higher on all DSK Assignments.
+- 1. GPA: Students are required to have a cumulative GPA of 3.00 or better to be awarded the degree.
+If a student's GPA falls below a 3.00 at any point in the Program, he or she is placed on academic probation.
+Students must increase the cumulative GPA to 3.00 within 12 credits after having been placed on academic probation.
+See the ODU Graduate Studies Policies and Procedures for additional information. - 2.
+Coursework and Domain Specific Knowledge (DSK) Assignments (see p.
+6 for details and Appendix D): Students must earn a B- or better in required classes and an 80 or higher on all DSK Assignments.
 Students who do not earn a B- or better in a required course must repeat the course; similarly, students who do not earn an 80 or higher on a DSK assignment will be required to repeat the assignment.
-Grade forgiveness does not apply at the graduate level so all courses contribute to the cumulative GPA and appear on the transcript.
+Grade forgiveness does not apply at the graduate level so all courses contribute to the student's cumulative GPA and will appear on the transcript.
 Students who do not earn a B- or better in more than one course may be recommended for program termination.